BennyHernandez/TheLeftistMen/_posts/2023-04-15-Introducing Free Time the Musical.markdown

 Written by Ben, Eric, Evan, and Matthew.
 Featuring Music by Ike.

 ![David Taylor](/assets/posts/david-taylor.jpg){:class="author-img"}
-David Taylor is a writer for all things Leftist Men.
+David Taylor is a writer for all things LEFOLG.
 He has been a big part of building them up to who they are today with his outstanding op-ed pieces and other fantastic contributions.